davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 I'll bet you’ve used peer-to-peer consensus algorithms in real life:

 Imagine the restaurant example once again.
-What exactly happens once you realize you need to decide on a place to go?
+What exactly happens once you as a group realize you all need to decide on a place to go?
 Maybe someone throws out an idea, someone else throws out a different one, someone agrees, someone disagrees.
 Before you know it, a group opinion has formed.
-Book, consensus reached!
+Boom, consensus reached!

-Kinda sounds like voting to me ... do you think we could make an algorithm out of that?
+Kinda sounds like voting to me ... do you think we could make an algorithm out of voting?

 ## The Majority-Rules Voting Algorithm

 We can totally code up something that throws out proposals and votes on them, just like in the restaurant example above.
-But unlike real life, where people have preferences among options, we’ll code an algorithm where each node votes for whichever option it heard about first.
+But unlike real life, where people have preferences, we’ll code an algorithm where each node has zero preference and just votes for whichever option it heard about first, and never changes its mind.
 Here's a sketch:

-Every node in the network will have its own local accepted proposal variable, which will keep calling `value`.
-Initially, `value` is null.
-When client code calls our **propose()** method, proposing red or blue, we send that proposal to all nodes, including ourselves.
-When a node receives a proposal, it checks its local `value` variable; if it’s still null, then this is the first proposal this node has received, so it sets its local `value` variable to that proposal, “voting” for it.
+Every node will have its own local accepted `value`, which is the value it heard about first and voted for.
+At the start of the algorithm, every `value` is null.
+Each time a client of our system calls **propose()**, proposing red or blue, we send that proposal to all nodes, including ourselves.
+When a node receives its very first proposal, it updates its `value` variable to the porposed value, thereby "voting" for it, and then sends out its own round of message to all its peers.
+After that, whenever a node receives a proposal, it ignores it because it has already voted.

-A node can only vote for one value, and can never change its vote once set &mdash; so if a node votes for someone else's value, and gets a local **propose()** method call, nothing should happen, because this node already voted for something else and cannot change its vote.

-Finally, we implement **query()** by tallying votes: ask every node what it voted for (what its current `value` variable holds), and see if any proposal has been voted in by a majority, more than half of the nodes.
-If so, that is the consensus decision; otherwise, consensus is considered to be not yet reached.
+Then we implement **query()** by tallying votes: ask every node what it voted for (what its current `value` variable holds), and see if any proposal has been voted in by a majority (more than half of the nodes).
+If so, that is the consensus decision; otherwise, the system is considered to still be deciding; the client gets an error saying to wait a little bit and retry.

-One problem we’ll need to deal with is split votes: what if every node votes, but no proposal reaches a majority?
-For now we’re only letting clients propose red or blue, so there are only two possible proposals; if we have an even number of nodes, it could be that each proposal ends up with exactly half the votes.
-At that point, our consensus algorithm is stuck: there is no majority proposal, and there are no more votes, so there’s no way to make further progress.
-But we can fix this by requiring the algorithm to run on an odd number of nodes; that way when all the votes are in, no matter how the votes work out, either red or blue must have gotten more than half the votes.

-Here's the algorithm again, as pseudocode:
+Here's the same design sketch again, as pseudocode:

 ```
 consensus {
   value: Proposal; // the accepted proposal
-  peers: Node[]; // all nodes in the network
+  nodes: Node[]; // all nodes in the network

   init {
     value := null // no accepted proposal yet